Influencer marketing is a growing strategy many organizations take advantage of, but for B2B companies, micro-influencer marketing is the way to go.

-By having less followers than more prominent public figures, it's much easier for people to interact with micro-influencers and have a real back-and-forth conversation with them.
+By having fewer followers than more prominent public figures, it's much easier for people to interact with micro-influencers and have a real back-and-forth conversation with them.
 Micro-influencers have a 60% higher engagement rate on average than larger influencers, according to HelloSociety.

 Because of this, micro-influencers have a closer relationship with their following than larger public figures, such as celebrities, and have more influence over their niche markets.
-They can have a more engaging conversation regarding specific trends, challenges and products than a larger public figure normally would, which resonates better with their audience.
+They can have a more engaging conversation regarding specific trends, challenges, and products than a larger public figure normally would, which resonates better with their audience.

 This allows micro-influencers to be more direct in encouraging their followers to buy specific products and services.
-In fact, micro-influencers generate 22.2x more weekly conversations around what products to buy than the average social media user, according ExpertVoice.
+In fact, micro-influencers generate 22.2x more weekly conversations around what products to buy than the average social media user, according to ExpertVoice.

-Because micro-influencers are more engaging with their niche followings, they are more cost effective for companies paying them to promote their products and services.
+Because micro-influencers are more engaging with their niche followings, they are more cost-effective for companies paying them to promote their products and services.
 Additionally, the total cost of service of a micro-influencer is typically much less than that of a larger public figure.